 In order to include TLS encryption of files, you would need to purchase another plugin called IBM Sterling Connect:Direct Secure Plus.

-Expertise is Limited
+3 - Expertise Are Limited

 With both Sterling and Connect:Directing being commercial solutions and proprietary, expertise and available information about both on the internet is sparse.